Chapter 42

 I touched the middle of one egg without breaking it and found the center to be cool.
 I smiled as my head nodded forward, like a rocking chair gently pushed, for I now realized that the answer to all of life's problems was solely in my mind.

-The last time john and I partook of breakfast together was last Saturday.
+The last time John and I partook of breakfast together was last Saturday.
 I stayed over, and John's father, Armand, drove us to the Victory Diner in the morning.
 His mom wasn't feeling up to par, so she stayed in bed and rested.
 Bear in mind we had just finished smoking some Panama Red and were really high.
 Anyway, as we were waiting for our meal to arrive, Armand asks me, “What's your definition of a real greasy spoon?”

 Considering I had no knowledge of such a term, I simply replied, “Wow, I really don't know.”